Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 = 1.3.3 =

-* A fix for the iframe for Chrome, Thanks to Matteo Mattei at studentrecruit.me for the fix!
+* A fix for the iframe for Chrome, Thanks to Matteo Mattei at <a href="studentrecruit.me"  rel="friend">studentrecruit</a> for the fix!

 = 1.3.4 =